Table of Contents

 If you follow the PGA Tour Champions, you’re probably curious about Rod Pampling WITB (what’s in the bag?) or related queries.
 Read on for the full details.

 After reading this review, you will know exactly what clubs he carries and whether they suit your golf swing.
-I also offer alternative options in the event that Pamps’ clubs are unsuitable for the average golfer.
-You will also come to learn that the man from down under is now sponsored by Callaway after more than 20 years of loyalty to Srixon.
+I also offer alternative options if Pamps’ clubs are unsuitable for the average golfer.
+You will also learn that the man from Down Under is now sponsored by Callaway after more than 20 years of loyalty to Srixon.

 Driver: Callaway Rogue ST Max LS (8°)